 Due to the different types of functional currency of the Group, the Group discloses its exchange gains and losses of monetary items aggregately.
-The Company's exchange gain, including realized and unrealized, were \$8,006 thousand and \$1,029 thousand for the years ended December 31, 2023 and 2022, respectively.
+The Company's exchange gain (loss), including realized and unrealized, were \$(842) thousand and \$8,006 thousand for the years ended December 31, 2024 and 2023, respectively.